kauvinlucas/maven-unicorn-challenge/docs/local-deploy.md

 pip install -r requirements.txt
 ```

 Once you are done with the app, run `deactivate` in the terminal to deactivate the environment.
-To delete the environment, just delete the `env` folder:
+To delete the environment after deactivation, just delete the `env` folder:
 ```
 rm -r env
 ```